softprops/guavapants/README.md

 ### Value Types

 Guava pants was designed to be as efficient as possible at runtime.
-In Guava environments, function interfaces are exposed prolifically ( with good reason ).
-If you are calling into these interfaces from Scala you will be interfacing with them a lot at runtime.
+In java code bases where Guava is used, function interfaces are often exposed prolifically ( with good reason ).
+If you are calling into these interfaces from Scala you will need be interfacing with them a lot at runtime.
 The types of conversions this library does (implicit conversions) between types has historically had a less than desirable runtime cost.
-In scala 2.10, there was a new type, a [value type](http://docs.scala-lang.org/overviews/core/value-classes.html) that was introduced to help reduce and eliminate this runtime cost.
+In scala 2.10, there was a new kind of type, a [value type](http://docs.scala-lang.org/overviews/core/value-classes.html) that was introduced to help reduce and eliminate this runtime cost.
 Guava pants wholeheartedly was designed to take advantage of this Scala 2.10 feature.

 ## Issues